Vladimir Solovyov (TV presenter): Controversies and criticism

 In 2011, Solovyov made comments on the Vesti FM radio station comparing the Armenian-Azerbaijani conflict to the Holocaust.
 The religious community of the Mountain Jews of Azerbaijan sent a note of protest to the leadership of the Vesti FM radio station and the Russian Jewish Congress, criticizing Solovyov's behavior and claiming that his remarks were offensive to the Azerbaijani people.

 At the end of February 2014, together with a number of other pro-Putin journalists, public and political figures Solovyov signed an appeal for the "All of us are Berkut" foundation, which was created mainly to support the members of the Ukrainian special unit "Berkut" which was involved in violence and shootings against Ukrainian protesters during the Orange Revolution and Euromaidan.

 Since the Russo-Ukrainian War began in 2014, Solovyov's position has mirrored that of president Putin and the Russian government: that the conflict was between the fascists of the Ukrainian maidan and the anti-fascists of the rebel-held eastern territories.

 Solovyov has changed his opinion on different questions numerous times; for example, the Crimean problem.
 Solovyov on Crimea:

-Any person who tries to start a war between Russia and Ukraine is a criminal, moreover, I can't even imagine the extent of such criminality.
-In Ukraine live people fraternal to us in spirit, in blood, in common history.
-Do not shout "Sevastopol is ours!"
-Do not shout "Crimea is ours!"
-(2008).

-And why do you need Crimea?...
-It was, without a doubt, legitimately transferred (to Ukraine) by Kruschev.
-If we suddenly say (we're taking it back) – it means war.
-Do you want a war with Ukraine?
-How many Ukrainian and Russian lives are you ready to lay down in order to take Crimea, which (by the way) has long become a Tatar territory?...
-Crimeans are against (rejoining Russia).
-(2013).